-What is the difference between the two pathways in the program?
+What is the difference between the two pathways in the Residency program?

-During the summer quarters, residents are taking coursework all day Monday through Friday.
+During the summer quarters, Residents are taking UW coursework all day Monday through Friday.

-What type of time commitment is required by the program?
+What type of time commitment is required by the Residency program?

-The program is full time and very intensive.
-Typically, during the 14-month program, residents are immersed in a combination of graduate level coursework and fieldwork.
-The time commitment during the school year can be up to 12 hours per day on days there is evening coursework.
+The Residency program is full time and very intensive.
+During the 14-month program, residents are immersed in a combination of graduate level coursework and fieldwork at their placement schools.
+The time commitment during the school year can be up to 12 hours per day on days there is Wednesday evening coursework.
 Working outside of the program is not encouraged and has proven difficult for most residents.

-Residents earn their Master in Teaching degree from the University of Washington, Seattle.
+Residents earn their Masters in Teaching (MIT) degree from the University of Washington, Seattle.

 Where is coursework held?

-Frequently, instructors arrange for courses to take place at partner schools in SPS and are held in common spaces – extra classrooms, libraries, etc. The faculty is committed to blending theory and practice in this program, and by hosting coursework at a school site, residents are given the opportunity to observe and practice instructional activities with elementary aged students under supervision and guidance from instructors.
+Frequently, instructors arrange for graduate coursework to take place at partner schools in SPS and are held in common spaces – UW’s College of Education (Miller Hall), classrooms at SPS, or UW Othello Commons.
+The UW faculty is committed to blending theory and practice in this program, and by hosting coursework at a school site, Residents are given the opportunity to observe and practice instructional activities with elementary aged students under supervision and guidance from instructors.

 What does my teacher certification look like at the end of the program?

 Graduates of the STR program are eligible for a Washington State Residency Certificate.
 This certificate includes an endorsement in Elementary Education (K-8).
-Residents in the STR program are required to add a second endorsement – their choice of English Language Learner or Special Education.
-Typically, the second endorsement is granted after completing a state required practicum during the fall of your first year teaching and completion of the corresponding WEST-E test.
+Residents in the STR program are required to add a second endorsement – their choice of English Language Learners or Special Education for General Education pathway Residents or Elementary Education endorsement for Special Education pathway Residents.
+Typically, the second endorsement is granted after completing a state required practicum during the fall of your first year teaching and completion of the corresponding WEST-E test in Special Education or ELL.

-There is a comprehensive mentor/resident matching process which takes place in the spring/early summer where both residents and mentors will have time to meet and identify potential partners.
+There is a comprehensive Mentor/Resident matching process which takes place in the early summer (May/June) where both Residents and Mentors will have time to meet and identify potential partners.
+We match Residents with Mentors on factors such as racial and ethnic backgrounds, similar lived experiences, language, location, and/or personality.

 How does STR work with Seattle Public Schools to assist in obtaining teaching positions after the program?

 While the program prepares candidates to teach in high-needs schools in Seattle, all hiring is within the exclusive authority of Seattle Public Schools (SPS).
-As such, STR cannot guarantee that everyone who completes the program will be offered employment at SPS.
-However, SPS is a collaborating partner in this program and residents who successfully complete the program and internship may, subject to SPS discretion, receive an initial contingency contract and may be invited to participate in Phase I of the interview process for new teachers (typically in the spring).
-STR residents commit to teaching in in a high needs SPS school for 5 years.
+SPS is a collaborating partner in this program and Residents who successfully complete the program and internship may, subject to SPS discretion, receive an initial contingency contract and may be invited to participate in Phase I of the interview process for new teachers (typically in the spring).

 In which schools does the STR program place residents?